Ai Accountant

 Clients with lots of transactions increase the manual workload.
 Even if the number of clients is moderate, tools that allow automation of statement processing, categorisation, and reconciliation will be very valuable when volumes are high.

-In case it takes most of your time to check and correct the work of juniors, then automation which eliminates repetitive groundwork can help you considerably by cutting review effort and rework.
+If it takes most of your time to check and correct the work of juniors, then automation which eliminates repetitive groundwork can help considerably.
+It cuts review effort and rework.

 Compare time spent on reconciliation with that on review

-One simple way to figure this out is: if more time is spent on preparing and reconciling data rather than reviewing it, automation is very likely to have an immediate impact.
-There are tools that show only exceptions and usually they are the ones working best for this.
+One simple way to figure this out: if more time is spent on preparing and reconciling data rather than reviewing it, automation is very likely to have an immediate impact.
+Tools that surface only exceptions usually work best for this.

 Do not forget about client reporting expectations

-In essence, the best Tally automation tool is the one that integrates seamlessly with your current workflow, lessens manual effort in the areas that matter most, and frees up your time to focus more on review and advisory rather than data preparation.
+In essence, the best Tally automation tool is the one that integrates seamlessly with your current workflow.
+It should lessen manual effort in the areas that matter most.
+And it should free up your time to focus more on review and advisory rather than data preparation.

 Is Tally Automation Worth It for Practicing CAs in India?

-If you are still curious, we encourage speak to an expert at aiaccountant.com or book a demo.
+If you are still curious, we encourage you to speak to an expert at aiaccountant.com or book a demo.

 FAQs